Growth recovery has to be strong enough to compensate for rising rates, says expert

-The RBI’s decision to hike lending rates in four years has garnered mixed reviews from the financial and banking sector.
+The RBI’s decision to hike lending rates, a first in four years, has garnered mixed reviews from the financial and banking sector.
 While some experts opined that home sales won’t be disrupted by the central bank’s decision, others said the hike in policy rates might adversely impact the positive momentum witnessed in the realty sector in the last few months.

-Dhananjay Sinha, Head Institutional Research, Economist and Strategist at Emkay Global Financial Services Ltd, said with the hike, RBI had reversed the 25 bp cut initiated in August 2017.
+Dhananjay Sinha, head of Institutional Research, Economist and Strategist at Emkay Global Financial Services Ltd, said with the hike, RBI had reversed the 25 bp cut initiated in August 2017.
 He further said the rate hike could lead to a tightening stance if inflation risks accentuated along with currency depreciation.

 “The announcement of a 25bp rate hike by RBI today broadly encompasses considerations of upside revision in inflation trajectory going ahead, impact of rising commodity prices and rising global yields, led by tightening of US dollar liquidity.
 With this hike the RBI has finally reversed the 25bp cut it initiated in Aug’17, while retaining neutral stance, in the aftermath of demonetisation and impact of GST implementation, which led to surplus liquidity condition,” he said.